Posts Tagged revolution

 Election Day, Revolution Blues, and a Bitter Coffee

-Posted by Arwa Salah Mahmoud in Thoughts & Essays on June 16, 2012
+Posted by Arwa Salah Mahmoud in Thoughts & Vents on June 16, 2012

 I never thought the day would come when a year and a half after the revolution people would be rushing to the polls to elect a new president while I sit home and sip my coffee.
 I have to say that coffee never tasted so bitter.